OxheiCodes/OxheiCodes/README.md

 **## Student Software Engineer @ Buckinghamshire New University**

-I'm a passionate student software engineer with a focus on [area of interest 1] and [area of interest 2].
+I'm a passionate student software engineer with a focus on Web Development and Software Engineering.

 **## Portfolio**